Pronink/vegansWay/README.md

 You don't need more fish to tame a ocelot !

 Cats are addicted to Cat nip.
-If you have Cat nip (pink tulip) in the main hand, all ocelots and cats will want to be with you!
+If you have Cat nip (pink tulip) in the main hand, all ocelots and cats will want to be with you !

 ![](http://i.imgur.com/IVeAG2e.png)